 “To the Honorable General Court of the Massachusetts Bay: The subscribers beg leave to report to your Honorable House (which we do in justice to the character of so brave a man), that, under our own observation, we declare that a negro man, called Salem Poor, of Col. Frye’s regiment, Capt.
 Ames’ company, in the late battle at Charlestown, behaved like an experienced officer, as well as an excellent soldier.
 To set forth particulars of his conduct would be tedious.
 We would beg leave to say, in the person of this said negro, centers a brave and gallant soldier.
 The reward due to so great and distinguished a character, we submit to the Congress.”

 No other soldier of the American Revolution received such recognition.

-In the meantime, General George Washington ended the recruitment of African Americans and on November 12, 1775, he issued orders prohibiting all black men from serving in the Continental Army.
-In response, the Governor of Virginia — Lord Dunmore offered freedom to all slaves willing to serve with the British.
-Washington then immediately changed his position and ordered all recruiters to enlist any black men who wanted to fight.
+In the meantime, General George Washington ended recruiting African Americans, and on November 12, 1775, he issued orders prohibiting all black men from serving in the Continental Army.
+In response, the Governor of Virginia — Lord Dunmore, offered freedom to all slaves willing to serve with the British.
+Washington immediately changed his position and ordered all recruiters to enlist any black men who wanted to fight.

-Poor then married Sarah Stevens, a white woman, in 1787.
 In 1793 he was known to have spent several weeks in the Boston Almshouse and was briefly jailed for “breach of peace” in 1799.
 He married for the fourth and final time in 1801 and died in poverty in Boston in 1802.
-He was buried on February 5th, but the location of his grave remains unknown.
+He was buried on February 5, but the location of his grave remains unknown.

-In 1975, the 200th anniversary of the Battle of Bunker Hill, the United States Postal Service issued a commemorative stamp for Salem Poor in honor of his heroism during the battle.
+In 1975, on the 200th anniversary of the Battle of Bunker Hill, the United States Postal Service issued a commemorative stamp for Salem Poor in honor of his heroism.